 Join us in Arusha, Tanzania | May 7-11, 2018

 About the Training

 For highly productive agriculture and balanced nutrition, it is imperative that fertilizers meet quality standards and there are effective and efficient quality control systems that ensure delivery of good quality fertilizers to farmers.

 Despite numerous initiatives taken to improve the fertilizer regulations, fertilizer quality issues remain a challenge in most of the developing countries in Africa, Asia, and Latin America.

 The use of substandard, fake, adulterated or low quality fertilizers has several potential damages to the agricultural sector as a whole and to the economy.
 Because they cannot bring the required nutrients to the soil, they affect crop growth and development and decrease agricultural productivity.
-By doing so, they affect the finances of individual farmers and the economy of entire regions and countries – especially in countries where the agricultural sector is the main component of the economy, like most of Africa, central and south Asia, and several countries in Latin America.
-Low fertilizer quality in these regions is an important obstacle that not only undermines trust in fertilizer quality and discourages farmers from using fertilizer at all, but also curtails the efforts of governments and private organizations to pursue food security, reduction of poverty, and national economic growth.
+This affects the finances of individual farmers and the economy of entire regions and countries – especially in countries where the agricultural sector is the main component of the economy, like most of Africa, central and south Asia, and several countries in Latin America.
+Low fertilizer quality in these regions is an important obstacle that not only undermines trust in fertilizer quality – discouraging farmers from using fertilizer at all – but also curtails the efforts of governments and private organizations to pursue food security, reduce poverty, and spur national economic growth.